paul-hammant/tbd/content/continuous-integration/index.md

-However, for many years CI has been accepted by most software development professionals to mean a daemon installed somewhere that is watching a source-control repository for changes, and verifying that they are correct, before perhaps makiing binaries that could be deployed/shipped.
+However, for many years CI has been accepted by most software development professionals to mean a daemon installed somewhere that is watching a source-control repository for changes, and verifying that they are correct, before perhaps making binaries that could be deployed/shipped.
 ThoughtWorks noted that a survey showed this to be true: ([No One Agrees How to Define CI or CD](https://blog.snap-ci.com/blog/2016/07/26/continuous-delivery-integration-devops-research/).

-{{< note title="CI doesn't equal Trunk Based Development" >}}
+{{< note title="CI does not equal Trunk Based Development" >}}
 This page, if not this whole site, is going to match industry understanding and separate the daemon from the branching model, given other popular branching models that are not Trunk Based Development benefit from CI daemons verifying commits too.